ZipCPU/wb2axip/README.md

   for an AXI-lite slave.
 This conversion is fully pipelined, and capable of sending back to back AXI-lite requests on both channels.

-  *This core has been formally verified.*
+  *This core has been formally verified and used in several designs.*

 - [AXIS2MM](rtl/axis2mm.v) converts an incoming stream signal into outgoinng AXI (full) requests.
 Supports bursting and aborted transactions.
 Also supports writes to a constant address, and continuous writes to concurrent addresses.
 This core depends upon all stream addresses being aligned.

-  *This core has been formally verified.*
+  *This core has been formally verified and checked in simulation.*

 - [AXIMM2S](rtl/aximm2s.v) reads from a given address, and writes it to a FIFO buffer and then to an eventual AXI stream.
 Read requests are not